Best Clay Bar

 Can you use soapy water with clay bar

-this is a common question.
 Not only do people ask that question, but they also ask if you can use water as a clay lubricant.
 The answer to both questions is a yes!

-Just know that this goes against the industry standard that says you must use a dedicated clay lubricant in order to safely clay your car.
 I have yet to prove that using a dedicated clay lubricant versus soapy water or water alone, will do any more damage when compared to a dedicated clay lube.

 But you will find endless keyboard experts trying to prop themselves up that will tell you otherwise.
-You will be called a hack and all kinds of other unsavory adjectives if you decide to use water or soapy water to clay your car.
+You will be called a hack and all kinds of other unsavory adjectives if you decide to use water, or soapy water to clay your car.

-I say you use what works best for you. once you find the best clay bar for you, I do recommend using the dedicated clay lube at first until you become comfortable with the clay bar process, then moving forward you can make adjustments as you want.
+Once you find the best clay bar for you, I do recommend using the dedicated clay lube at first until you become comfortable with the clay bar process, then moving forward you can make adjustments as you want.

 Best Clay Bar Summary